 Barcode Test is for Jeff.
 He is why we are here—and he is right about some of his beliefs.
 The ISO standard does not guarantee that a 4.0 grading barcode will scan perfectly everywhere, or that a 0.0 grading barcode will fail everywhere.

 Jeff is also correct that ISO compliance can be important for marketing but real compliance goes much deeper, into the work culture.
 Only then does it live in the work output.

-That is what Barcode Test does for the Jeffs and their companies.
-We help them provide barcodes that are an asset to their customer.
+That is what Barcode Test does for Jeff and his company.
+We help him provide barcodes that are an asset to their customer.
 Poorly performing barcodes are a liability impacting the product owner, packaging from design to print, movement through the supply chain, the retailer and final user.
 A bad barcode costs everyone at every level.